cosanlab/cosanlab_preproc/README.md

 6) QA figures for normalization check
 7) QA plots of motion

+### Notes

+- Assumes TR is the same for all functional runs
+- Fine-tuning node settings not provided as input arguments, requires manually editing specific nodes
+- Multi-session data will generate a _list_ of workflows that need to be run manually in sequence by the user

 ### Example workflows

 The simplest workflow performs only realignment and non-linear normalization to the 2mm MNI template.
 We run the workflow serially, one step at a time.